marcusbiermann/marcusbiermann.github.io/site/content/_index.md

     link: https://drive.google.com/file/d/1RYoCw_iD6k8LoRMNadmCmTP0tDkJtl8U/view?usp=sharing
     description: The Quarterly Journal of Economics (QJE) is the leading journal in the economics profession and managed by Harvard University.
-Drawing on the acknowledgements of more than 700 publications in top 5 journals, this article documents a robust and significant correlation between presenting at Harvard University and publishing the QJE.
-There is positive but insignificant correlation between presentations and publishing in the Journal of Political Economy managed by the University of Chicago.
+Drawing on the acknowledgements of more than 700 publications in the top 5 journals, this article documents a robust and significant correlation between presenting at Harvard University and publishing in the QJE.
+A positive but insignificant correlation is found between presentations and publishing in the Journal of Political Economy (JPE), managed by the University of Chicago.
     headline: Working Papers
   - headline: ""
     title: "Remote Talks: Changes to Economics Seminars During COVID-19"